Leonas/funlife-server/public/src/core/ui/README.md

 To add a new div dynamically, call the function `addContentDiv(id,content);` `<script>$.ui.addContentDiv("newdiv","This is some new html");</script>`

-To open links in a new window, set the target property `<a href=http://www.appmobi.com target=”_blank”>AppMobi</a>`

-### WTF THIS IS A DUPLICATE FROM MVC NAVIGATION!!!!
-To open links in a new window, set the target property AppMobi Select from six transitions by setting the data-transition property (default is slide) Login //Slide left/right Login //Slide up/down Login //Slide down/up Login //Flip the page Login //Fade in/out Login //Pop in/out
-### And here
 To navigate to a page transition via javascript, call the function loadContent(_id_,clearHistory,goBackInHistory,transition)

-To update content, call the function updateContentDiv(id,content);
+To update content, call the function updateContentDiv(div_id,content);
-`<script>$.ui.updateContentDiv("login","New Login HTML");</script>`
+`$.ui.updateContentDiv("login","New Login HTML");`

-To prevent a div from scrolling, set the propert “scrolling” to “no” on the div `<div class=”panel” scrolling=”no”></div>`
+To prevent a div from scrolling, set the property “scrolling” to “no” on the div `<div class=”panel” scrolling=”no”></div>`

 To add custom headers or footers via the <header> or <footer> tags, reference them on the panel with the data-header of data-footer attribute, respectively.